Best & Worst Subaru Legacy Years

 • More of those mysterious windshield cracks

-These years also confronted recalls for:
+These years also faced recalls for:

 • Collision mitigation brake problems (2015)